MaksimVF/multi-agent_coder/README.md

 # Multi-Agent Coder

-A multi-agent system for coding tasks with three agents: Analyst, Developer, and Tester.
+A multi-agent system for coding tasks with five agents: Analyst, Developer, Tester, Optimizer, and Researcher.

 ## Features